copsTvFan/cops-episode-guide/guide.md

   multitask.
 It's his third unit, he's going to do undercover detail and looking forward to it.
 Paul takes a call of a female in a gray van screaming for help.
-They arrive and there is a woman, Barbara, slouched in the van crying, saying “ouch” and “please don't hurt me.”
+They arrive and there is a woman, Barbara, slouched in the van crying, saying "ouch" and "please don't hurt me."
 She looks totally wasted, is sweating and says a guy beat her up.
 She was working and a guy punched her in the face, put his hands around her neck and can't breathe.
 The Spanish driver says the lady gave him five dollars for a ride.
 She says he took $20